octosteve/slide_hero/README.md

 end
 ```

-You can set slide defaults for `headline_size` or `transition` by using `#default`.
+You can set slide defaults for `headline_size` or `transition` by using `#defaults`.
 A slide default applies to all slides unless an individual slide overrides it.

 **points**